Henry Neele: Popular contributor

 Neele delivered lectures on Shakespeare at the age of twenty and produced an edition of The Tempest in 1824, as the start of an edition of the complete works of Shakespeare, although this was aborted by its publisher after poor sales.
 Neele also gave lectures on the history of English poetry in 1826–27 at the Russell Institution and repeated these at the Western Literary and Scientific Institution in Whitcomb Street.

 Critical of Metaphysicals

 Like many commentators in that period, Neele was critical of the Metaphysical Poets.
 Donne's "beauties of thought and diction", he wrote, "are so overloaded with far-fetched conceits and quaintnesses... that there is now very little probability of his ever regaining the popularity which he has lost."
 The lectures were published posthumously.
 The collection included the hymn "O Thou!
 Who sittest enthroned on high."

 Neele's three-volume Romance of History (1827) is a collection of tales illustrating English history.
-It was popular in its time, but marred, according to the philologist Richard Garnett by a "curious dialect that was then considered to represent medieval English."
+It was popular in its time, but marred, according to the philologist Richard Garnett by a "curious dialect that was then considered to represent mediaeval English."